Community members again ask School Board to reconsider school construction resolution, city's compromise

 The message: The people who live here don’t care who builds the school, as long as it gets done.

-Stoney questioned the motivations of Board members hours before Tuesday's meeting in comments at a weekly press conference.
+Stoney questioned the motivations of board members hours before Tuesday’s meeting in comments at a weekly news conference.

-Community members on Tuesday agreed with Stoney, and pleaded the Board to work with the city to get George Wythe rebuilt by 2025, a year after an original 2024 deadline.
+Community members on Tuesday agreed with Stoney, and pleaded with the board to work with the city to get George Wythe rebuilt by 2025, a year after an original 2024 deadline.

-Other community members spoke to the school's poor conditions, citing rat and mice droppings in the school and respiratory issues they attributed to mold in the buildings.
-Asbestos tile sits in some of the classrooms at the 61 year old building.
-If asbestos is disturbed, fibers can become trapped in the body and cause health problems according to Oregon State University’s environmental health and safety department.
+Other community members spoke to the school’s poor conditions, citing rat and mice droppings in the school and respiratory issues they attributed to mold in the buildings.
+Asbestos tile sits in some of the classrooms at the 61-year-old building.
+If asbestos is disturbed,fibers can be released into the air and cause health problems, according to the Environmental Protection Agency.

 Stoney said he thinks that part of the dispute is fueled by personal animosity against him.